 In addition to the tasty and healthy Lebanese breakfast, Mrs. Kahil pampered us with a mouth-watering homemade fig pie.

 We left feeling content, relaxed and delighted to have had such a wonderful host.
 Thank you my dear Colette!

 Old Souks of Batroun:

-Beit el Batroun is just a few minutes away from the centre of Batroun which made it easy for us to take the car and discover the area around.
-As we walked along the tiny alleys of the old souk, we felt as if we have travelled out of the country.
+Beit el Batroun is just a few minutes away from the center of Batroun which made it easy for us to take the car and discover the area around.
+As we walked along the tiny alleys of the old souk, we felt as if we have traveled out of the country.